ying-li-python/HeroesOfPy/README.md

 ### Results Discussion

-We can describe three important trends based on the results from using Pandas in Jupyter Notebook.
+We can describe three important trends based on the results (see Jupyter Notebook file).

 ##### Figure 1.
 Percentage of Players by Gender